MicrosoftDocs/SystemCenterDocs/z-harvest-spf/spf/Deploy/How-to-Install-Service-Provider-Foundation-for-System-Center-2012-SP1.md

 ### To install Service Provider Foundation

-1. On the server where you want to install Service Provider Foundation, double\-click **SetupOrchestrator.exe** on the installation media to start the [!INCLUDE[orchlong](../../orch/deploy/includes/orchlong_md.md)] Setup Wizard.
+1. On the server where you want to install Service Provider Foundation, double\-click **SetupOrchestrator.exe** on the installation media to start the System Center 2012 Orchestrator  Setup Wizard.

     > [!NOTE]
     > We recommend that you run setup as Administrator.
 Doing so allows Customer Experience and Microsoft Update choices to be retained later in the setup.